Automattic/wp-calypso/client/components/pagination/README.md

-Stats Pagination
+Pagination
 ===

-This component provides a way to paginate a resultset.
+Use pagination to allow navigation between pages that represent an ordered collection of items.

 ## Usage